 To celebrate the completion of the restoration of the 120-year-old pipe organ, Paul Hale agreed to talk about the organ and give a recital on Saturday, October 6.
 This was a free concert, with the church packed to capacity, and Paul’s recital and commentaries were first class.
 Everyone appreciated his visit, and the audience felt very fortunate to have such a well-known international organist playing the organ at a small village church.
 The church was most grateful to Charterhouse Holdings pic for sponsoring this concert.

-from the Treasurer, St Mary's Development CIO
+The Treasurer, St Mary’s Development CIO

 following a recital at St Mary’s Church, Melton Mowbray

 I would like to thank you for the amazing concert which you gave us on 29th September.
 It was a wonderful evening and everyone was full of praise for the music you chose to demonstrate the versatility and exceptional sounds our newly refurbished organ can produce.

 We all enjoyed it so much and it will be an evening we remember for a very long time.